Documentation

 "App not installed",

-"Required UPI app is not installed on this device."
+"Required UPI app is not installed."

 );